criteo/command-launcher/gh-pages/content/en/docs/overview/provider-guide.md

 ---

-> NOTE: in this page, we use `cdt` as the command launcher's binary name, you can build your own command launcher with a different name.
+> NOTE: in this page, we use `cola` as the command launcher's binary name, you can build your own command launcher with a different name.
 See: [build from source](../../quickstart/build-from-source)

 Command launcher synchronizes commands from the remote command repository.
 Commands are packaged into a `package`, then uploaded to remote command repository.
 The following diagram shows this architecture.